The best Mortal Shell weapons and the locations where you can find them

 The Martyr’s Blade is the slowest of all of the weapons.
 However, it also deals the most damage per strike, and it has a very long reach to boot.
 It’s good against nearly everything you’ll come up against but only if you can master the timing of it.
 You can unlock it by beating Hadern at the beginning of the Abandoned Chamber.

 The first upgrade is the Petrified Winterglass, which causes the blade to be coated in ice and gives your strikes the ability to freeze enemies.
-You can find it through a hole in the third room on top of a tomb.
+You can find it through a hole on the right-hand side of the third room of the Abandoned Chamber on top of a tomb.

 The second upgrade comes from using the Radiant Winterglass.
 This gives you the ability to unleash a massive AoE attack that freezes enemies for a little bit.
 You can find it in the Enshrined Sanctum just after the Enslaved Grisha fight.
 Cross the bridge there and head down and then explore the back end of the room to find it.